 You’ll find that convenience stores won’t allow you to purchase beer, wine or liquor outside these times however some Family Marts and small stores will.

 Redeem your bus ticket for a free meal at the food stop during long bus rides.
-Just present it to the people dishing out the food.

 Download the Grab app to your phone for the cheapest and most convenient way to get around Thailand’s cities.